isw-kudos/kudos-docs/docs/boards/howto/manage-licences.md

 Your subscription will be updated automatically.

-## Buy Kudos Boards via MS teams
+## Buy Huddo Boards via MS teams

-As an O365 administrator, you can buy Kudos Boards for your organisation via MS Teams.
+As an O365 administrator, you can buy Huddo Boards for your organisation via MS Teams.

-Navigate to Kudos Boards MyBoards Dashboard via More Added Apps in MS Teams and under your profile image locate `Admin Settings.`
+Navigate to Huddo Boards MyBoards Dashboard via More Added Apps in MS Teams and under your profile image locate `Admin Settings.`

 ![](/assets/boards/buy-kudosboards-msteams1.png)